MohamedSahbi/GitHubAPIDemo/README.md

 - Newtonsoft JSON https://www.nuget.org/packages/Newtonsoft.Json/

 ## Compatibility / Versions
 This solution was made for .NET Core 2.1 and then tested with .NET Core 3.0.
 The current solution's configuration is .NET Core 3.1.
-That is why I am using Newtonson JSON and not the built-in [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=netcore-3.1) Namespace.
+That is why I am using Newtonsoft.Json and not the built-in [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=netcore-3.1) Namespace.

 ## How to use it?
 1. Clone the solution